Purpose of the Dental Match

 Read more about the Dental Match:

-The Match allows programs and applicants to evaluate each other fully before determining their preferences, so there is no pressure to make premature decisions based on incomplete information.
+The Dental Match allows programs and applicants to evaluate each other fully before determining their preferences.
+This structure helps reduce stress, promotes ethical behavior, and allows decisions to be made based on complete and timely information.
 Applicants and programs can list their desired placements in order of their true preference, without worrying about how they will be ranked by the other party.

-The Match ensures that programs will not overfill their positions.
-It also eliminates unfair behavior that occurs in many typical recruitment processes, like programs issuing extremely time-limited offers, applicants hoarding multiple offers, and programs or applicants reneging on a prior acceptance because a more preferred option has become available.
+The Match also prevents programs from overfilling positions and eliminates common problems seen in typical recruitment processes, such as extremely time-limited offers, applicants holding multiple offers, and programs or applicants backing out of prior commitments because a more preferred option arises.

 Governance